 The Library purchases eBooks from various publishers and eBook suppliers.

 You can use the Advanced Search option and select this limit at the start of a search.

 eBook is a contraction of "electronic book" and also referred to as e-book, e-content, digital book, online book or sometimes digital edition.

 A number of eBook collections are available via the Library. eBooks can be accessed either on or off campus using a desktop computer, laptop or other hand held devices (ipad, iphone, etc.).

 The full text of the whole book is available to read online at any time.
 Printing and downloading options vary for each collection.

 Printing of pages/sections is permitted according to copyright regulations, i.e. normally 10% or 1 chapter, although for most ProQuest Ebook Central books the allowance is 40%.
 Printing or downloading of pdfs is available with a number of the collections purchased directly from the publisher. e.g. PsycBOOKS, Ovid eBooks, ScienceDirect eBooks.

 Some platforms allow downloading of the eBook for a limited time.
-Generally you need to set up a personal login in the database in order to download (refer to Help screens).
+You may need to set up a personal login in the database in order to download (refer to Help screens).

 Mozilla Firefox or Google Chrome are recommended web browsers for accessing online resources via the Library.